tomaszatoo/ngx-libs/projects/tomaszatoo/ngx-wp-api/README.md

 ### Importing the Library and configuring the API URL

-You can configure the library by providing the WordPress with REST API URL in your app.config:
+You can configure the library by providing the WordPress site URL with active REST API in your app.config:

 ```typescript
 import { provideHttpClient } from '@angular/common/http';